GeoCat/geoserver/enterprise/data/README.md

 # GeoCat Data Directories

+Uses a combination of `ant` to download and process data, and maven to assemble bundles for download.

 Used to manage data directories:

 * default - minimal setup with no sample data
-* standard - includes natural earth sample data
+* standard - natural earth sample data
+* demo - natural earth and larger data sets

 Hint: Use `ant -p` to show main targets.